INDOOR LOCALIZATION

 In this video, we also see that direct lights do not affect the localization.

-In this video, the JS-BOX is mounted on an industrial cleaning machine.
+In this video, JACK-SLAM is embedded on an industrial cleaning machine.

-It evolves in a 20,000m2 supermarket with its camera fully turned towards the ceiling.
+It runs in a 20,000m2 supermarket with its camera fully turned towards the ceiling.

 It uses a single RGB camera 640×480.